ThinKV: Thought-Adaptive KV Cache Compression for Efficient Reasoning Models: Evaluation

 \subsection{Discussions and Ablations}

-\textbf{Impact of ThinKV Components. }In \autoref{tab:components}, we ablate the accuracy impact of ThinKV’s components using GPT-OSS-20B on LiveCodeBench.
-TBQ, with an average precision of 3.5-bits, achieves accuracy on par with FullKV.
-However, as shown in \autoref{fig:ablations}(d), the inflation in generation length effectively absolves the compression gains.
-ThinKV (TBQ+TBE) yields substantial compression at the cost of only a marginal accuracy reduction, underscoring the effectiveness of a hybrid scheme.
-Importantly, TBQ’s average precision differs from ThinKV, as its longer generation length introduces more transition thoughts.
+\textbf{Impact of ThinKV Components. }In \autoref{tab:components}, we ablate the accuracy, throughput, and latency contributions of ThinKV’s components on GPT-OSS-20B using LiveCodeBench.
+For a fair comparison, we employ an iso-batch comparison with batch size of 8.
+TBQ, operating at an average precision of 3.5 bits, maintains accuracy comparable to FullKV.
+However, as shown in \autoref{fig:ablations}(d), its substantial generation-length inflation negates most of the compression gains, yielding only a modest $1.1\times$ improvement in throughput.

+TBE at smaller eviction budgets (e.g., 512) achieves large performance gains---up to $1.78\times$ higher throughput and $0.36\times$ lower latency---but at the cost of noticeable accuracy loss.
+At larger eviction budgets, TBE approaches near-lossless accuracy while still providing throughput improvements of up to $1.48\times$.
+ThinKV (TBQ+TBE) combines both mechanisms, delivering strong compression with only a marginal accuracy reduction.
+We would like to note that TBQ’s average precision is lower than ThinKV’s because its inflated generation length introduces more transition tokens.
+Importantly, ThinKV achieves up to $1.51\times$ higher throughput and $0.42\times$ lower latency by avoiding the severe generation-length inflation exhibited by TBQ (see \autoref{fig:ablations}(d)).

 \textbf{Thought-Adaptive vs. Token-Level Heuristics. }To understand why ThinKV outperforms baselines, we analyze average recall rate of tokens with Top-10 attention scores \citep{tang2024quest} on R1-LLama-8B.
 Recall rate is the fraction of important tokens (Top-10) preserved by a compression method relative to those under full attention at each decoding step.
 As shown in \autoref{fig:ablations}(a), ThinKV sustains recall rates close to FullKV across token budgets compared to R-KV and LazyEviction that rely on token-level heuristics that overlook reasoning structure.